-Connect Bidco Limited is a Guernsey incorporated entity with a registered establishment in England and Wales.
-As a Guernsey incorporated entity, we are not required to make a section 172 statement however, we have chosen to do so in line with best practice and our Corporate Governance Policy.
 Section 172 of the Companies Act 2006 requires the Directors to take into consideration the interests of stakeholders in their decision making.
 The Directors have regard to the interests of our Company employees and other stakeholders, including our impact in the community, the environment and our reputation, when making their decisions.
 The Directors consider what is likely to promote the success of the Company for our members in the long-term in all their decision making.
-This statement should be read in conjunction with the corporate governance statement on pages 49 and 50 and the stakeholder statement on page 58 to 60.
+This statement should be read in conjunction with the corporate governance statement on pages 49 and 50 and the stakeholder statement on page 54 and 55.

 Stakeholder Why we engage How we engage Employees We rely on the knowhow, creativity and entrepreneurial spirit of all our people.
 New and existing talent is attracted and retained by organisations that share insight and provide development opportunities within an inclusive culture.
 The Board engages with employees, principally through our Global Workforce Advisory Panel (GWAP) - a body set up in line with requirements outlined in the updated Financial Reporting Council's UK Corporate Governance Code.
 The GWAP is made up of 12 workforce representatives from across our global footprint, supported by additional 'Voice Champions' in smaller offices.
 The primary purpose of the group is to promote an effective two-way communications mechanism between the workforce and the management team, by capturing the views of our workforce on proposals and issues which affect our people, recognising barriers and enablers and helping to address them.
 We recognise we need the best teams to be engaged and to collaborate if we are to achieve our purpose together.
-We recognise that our employees want to have a culture that fosters strong values and an environment of support for them as individuals and where we encourage our employees to bring their 'whole self to work'. and the gradual return to a more normal environment when and where circumstances permit.
+We recognise that our employees want to have a culture that fosters strong values and an environment of support for them as individuals and where we encourage our employees to bring their 'whole self to work'.
+The GWAP have been instrumental in developing our new flexible ways of working as we move to a new hybrid working model, and in engaging employees regarding some key changes to the way we work globally.
+They have also continued to provide invaluable feedback about workforce morale and wellbeing as we navigated the challenge of the pandemic and the gradual return to a more normal environment when and where circumstances permit.
 The GWAP promotes a culture of collaboration and high performance, and consults on and provides advice, support and feedback during the implementation of programmes and policies.
-We have formally consulted with other, local employee bodies in accordance with local requirements ar best practice.
+We have formally consulted with other, local employee bodies in accordance with local requirements and best practice.
 In terms of wider employee engagement programmes our CEO has oversight and delegated responsibility for all other activity through the Chief People Officer.
 Through the People Strategy, there is a proactive communications and engagement programme, supporting open and honest dialogue with the global workforce and formal employee representative bodies.
 Regular Board papers concerning employee engagement are prepared for the Board, and more frequently during the pandemic period.